Originate/guide/cucumber.md

 ## Gherkin

-[Gherkin](https://cucumber.io/docs/reference) is the language in which Cucumber specs are written in.
+[Gherkin](https://cucumber.io/docs/reference) is the language in which Cucumber specs are written.
 It should end up sounding close to real English, similar to how you would describe the product to a normal person in a casual and focussed conversation.